BlockchainCommons/BCSwiftSecureComponents/Docs/06-EXAMPLES.md

 // Alice ➡️ ☁️ ➡️ Bob

-// Bob receives the envelope, decrypts it using the shared key, and then validates Alice's signature. let receivedPlaintext = try Envelope(ur: ur)
+// Bob receives the envelope, decrypts it using the shared key, and then verifies Alice's signature. let receivedPlaintext = try Envelope(ur: ur)
     .decrypt(with: key)
     .extract()
-    .validateSignature(from: alicePublicKeys)
+    .verifySignature(from: alicePublicKeys)
     .extract(String.self)
 // Bob reads the message.
 XCTAssertEqual(receivedPlaintext, plaintext)